I N D O O R S O C C E R R U L E S

 PENALTIES ASSESSED TO GOALKEEPER – Any technical two-minute time penalty assessed against the goalkeeper (kicking or throwing the ball off the building or superstructure or over the netting) may be served by another member of his/her team.
 The goalkeeper will serve all time penalties assessed because of goalkeeper misconduct.
 All the penalties so served shall be charged against the goalkeeper.
 This includes instances whereby a field player has substituted the goalkeeper.

 —– XII.
 FREE KICKS —–

 When play has been stopped for an infraction, play shall be restarted with a free-kick taken by a player from the opposing team.
 During the taking of a free kick, all of the opposing players shall be at least ten feet from the ball until it is in play.
+The opponent may be given a yellow card if he or she fails to give ten feet.
 The ball must be stationary when a free kick is taken and the kicker shall have five seconds within which to play the ball after being signaled to do so by the referee.
 Failure to put the ball into play within five seconds of the referee’s signal will result in the restart being “turned over” to the opponent.
 The ball shall be deemed in play when it has been touched.
 Under no circumstances may the player taking any free kick play the ball again before another player has touched it.
 Playing the ball twice includes playing the ball on the rebound off the perimeter wall, before another player has touched it.
 A goal may be scored directly against either team from such a kick.